pedro-azevedo-ua/as-final-s3/project-organization/flow.md

 - Set `PublishEvents = true`, then save — an outbound event **is published** to RabbitMQ.
 - Deleting a page follows the same logic — event only published if `PublishEvents == true`.

+### 3.X Improved RabbitMQ and implemented Dead-Letter-Queue

+feat(rabbitmq): robust event publishing & consuming for page lifecycle

+* Implemented .NET event publisher library with DI, async init, and durable publishing for page events (publish, draft, unpublish, delete)
+* Refactored MVC controllers to use injected publisher and config-based routing keys
+* Standardized event payload structure and signing across .NET and Node.js
+* Improved Node.js producer for durable exchange, config-driven routing, and HMAC signatures
+* Developed flexible Node.js consumer: supports CLI selection of event types (page.published, page.deleted, page.draft), durable queue/exchange, and detailed logging
+* Centralized RabbitMQ connection and routing config in appsettings.json and JS config
+* Modified the  `ExternalEventListenerService` in order to redirect bad messages to the dead letter queue.
+* Developed a service to listen to dead letters and log in a file, `ContentRus.Eventing.Listener/BackgrounfServices/DlqConsumerHostedService`
+* Added badMessage to js producer to easy testing

+### 3.X More logs

+Improved serilog to have files for publishing, listening and dead letter queues

 ### 3.X Create Prometheus and Grafana containers

 - Install the packet Prometeus for ASP.NET Core:
   - On the MvcWeb folder execute:

     ```
     dotnet add package prometheus-net.AspNetCore
     ```
   - Expose endpoint ``/metrics`` with some changes in ``Program.cs``, like ``endpoints.MapMetrics()``
   - Creation of the Observability folder and a file named ``prometheus.yml``:

     ```yml
     global:
     scrape_interval: 5s